AC Repair in Tulsa, OK

 Refrigerant pressure and charge

-We measure suction and discharge pressures, superheat, and subcooling — not just hook up gauges and read static pressure.
+We measure suction and discharge pressures, superheat, and subcooling.
+Not just hooking up gauges and reading static pressure.
 A proper charge check takes 15 minutes, not 2.

 Condenser coil condition